Al Kharsaah

 Al Kharsaah (الخرسعة; also spelled Al Khuraisa) is a village in Qatar located in the municipality of Al-Shahaniya, approximately 80 km west of the capital Doha.
 Nearby areas include Umm Washah, Umm Al-Jaljam, Umm Bab and Umm Taqa.
 It hosts a stage of the Qatar International Rally.

+Etymology

+The name Al Kharsaah is derived from the local Arabic term kharsaah, which refers to a natural depression or hollow in the ground.
+According to local tradition, these features were believed to have formed as a result of falling stars.
+Geologically, however, they are the product of limestone dissolution near the surface, which is a preliminary stage in the formation of sinkholes or caverns.
+The village was named after one such notable depression in the area.

 History

 In 1908, J.G.
 Lorimer documented Al Kharsaah in his Gazetteer of the Persian Gulf, giving its location as "11 miles north-east of the foot of Dohat as-Salwa and 6 from the west coast".
 He refers to it as a Bedouin camping ground and notes that there is good water at 18 fathoms in a masonry well.

 Geography

 Al Kharsaah has a very low elevation and there is a small amount of vegetation.
 Locals speculate that the area was the site of a meteorite impact, owing to its low elevation and rough surface.
 However, Qatari geologists believe that the area was once a large cave, but that natural factors caused the ceiling of the cave to collapse.